open-component-model/ocm-k8s-toolkit/docs/getting-started/deploy-helm-chart-bootstrap.md

 This will create a local CTF (Component Transfer Format) directory `./ctf` containing the OCM component version.
 Since the OCM component version must be accessible for the OCM K8s Toolkit controllers, we will transfer the CTF to a registry.
 For this example, we will use GitHub's container registry, but you can use any OCI registry.
-Additionally, we will use the flag `--copy-resources` to make sure that all referential resources, for instance the Helm chart,will be localized in the first step - so, the image reference is updated to the new registry location:
+Additionally, we will use the flag `--copy-resources` to make sure that all referential resources, for instance the Helm chart, will be localized in the first step - so, the image reference is updated to the new registry location:

 ```bash
 ocm transfer ctf --copy-resources ./ctf ghcr.io/<your-namespace>